ifwe/bruce/doc/design.md

 ## Design Overview

-Bruce's core implementation consists of an input thread, a router thread, and a message dispatcher that maintains a pair of threads for each Kafka broker: a send thread for sending produce requests and a receive thread for receiving produce responses.
-There are also threads created by a third party HTTP server library that implements Bruce's status monitoring interface and a main thread that starts the input thread and waits for a shutdown signal.
-The input thread creates Bruce's input socket and monitors it for messages from clients.
-It also starts the router thread during system initialization.
-The router thread starts and manages the dispatcher threads.
+Bruce's core implementation consists of an input thread, a router thread, and a message dispatcher that assigns a thread to each Kafka broker.
+There is also a main thread that starts the input and router threads, and then waits for a shutdown signal.
+A third party HTTP server library used for Bruce's status monitoring interface creates additional threads.
+The input thread creates Bruce's input socket, monitors it for messages from clients, and passes the messages to the router thread.
+The router thread starts and manages the dispatcher threads, receives messages from the input thread, and routes them to the dispatcher threads for delivery to the Kafka brokers.

 ### Input Thread